Peter Smalley

-Peter Smalley is an Australian-born author born in Melbourne in 1943, screenwriter and broadcaster who lives in the United Kingdom, who has written a series of naval thrillers featuring Captain William Rennie.
+Peter Smalley (born 1943, Melbourne, Victoria) is an Australian-born author, screenwriter and broadcaster who lives in the United Kingdom, who has written a series of naval thrillers featuring Captain William Rennie.
 His first Rennie adventure HMS Expedient was published by Century, an imprint of Random House in 2005.
 His screenwriting credits include Dead-End Drive In (1986), The Return of Captain Invincible (1984) and Chopper Squad (1978–1979).

-Smalley was born in Melbourne and following a career in advertising he became a screenwriter, broadcaster, and novelist.
+Following a career in advertising he became a screenwriter, broadcaster, and novelist.
 Smalley is from a seafaring family, and lives in London.
 His wife, Clytie Jessop, died in 2017.